koustubh1012/bi-directional-a-star-potential-field/README.md

-# Bi - directional and Potential Field Algorithms
+# Bi - directional A* and Potential Field Algorithms

 This repository contains implementations of two path planning algorithms: